ChandulaNethmal/chandulanethmal.github.io/_posts/1995-12-20-Deep Dive in to Deep Packet Inspection.md

 Monitoring the trends of those properties over time, we can comeup with analytic conclusions about the sessions.
 This can help in identifying patterns or anomalies associated with certain types of traffic.

-# A Challenge for DPI!:  "Data Encryption"
+# A Challenge for DPI:  "Data Encryption"

 As encryption becomes more widespread, DPI faces challenges in inspecting encrypted traffic, leading to blind spots in threat detection.
 There are multiple encryption protocols and algorithms in use, such as TLS (Transport Layer Security) for web traffic and end-to-end encryption in messaging applications.
 Those are really challenging situations for DPI since deeper details cannot be extracted with many of the existing techniques.

 # Modern Technologies of DPI

-### Machine Learning and AI for DPI:
+### Machine Learning and AI for DPI

 DPI leverages machine learning algorithms and artificial intelligence to enhance its ability to identify and respond to evolving threats.